Walk of Shame (film): Plot

-Meghan Miles, a newscaster for local Los Angeles TV affiliate KZLA6, is rejected for an anchor position with a network news program in favor of someone with an Asian last name.
+Meghan Miles, a newscaster for local Los Angeles TV affiliate KZLA6, is rejected for an anchor position with a network news program in favor of news reporter Wendy Chang.

 Having made prior plans with her friends Rose and Denise to go to a club, Meghan ends up highly intoxicated and is invited to join a group of men in a booth.
 When one of them invites her to leave with him, she instead leaves on her own, only to become trapped on a fire escape.
 Rescued by Gordon, a part-time bartender at the club and a romantic fiction writer, Meghan goes home with him, awakening later in bed with him wearing only her undergarments.

 Meghan slips out of his apartment and watches her car being towed away with her purse inside.
 Looking for a way home, she startles a sleeping taxi driver who mistakes her request to take her to the impound lot as directions to Tattoo, a strip club.
 Having no money, the driver demands a lap dance as payment and Meghan runs off.
 She ends up at The Point where Officers Dave and Walter interpret her flagging down cars for help as solicitation, and issue her a warning.

 Meghan continues on, encountering a crack dealer named Scrilla, who she chases back to his crack house when police officers ambush them on the street corner.
 At the crack house, she meets Scrilla's friends Hulk and Pookie.
 When a rival gang attacks the crack house, Pookie escorts Meghan out through a drain pipe and they make a run for it.
 Before parting ways, Pookie gives her $10 worth of crack that she can hopefully sell or trade for the cash she needs to get home.